Siege of Krujë (1466–1467): Siege

 The first phase of the Ottoman campaign to isolate Krujë lasted for two months.
 According to Marin Barleti, Skanderbeg's main biographer, Skanderbeg had placed 4,400 men under Tanush Thopia as defenders of the castle.
 This force included 1,000 Venetian infantry under Baldassare Perducci and 200 Neapolitan marksmen.
 Skanderbeg removed his men from the fortress of Krujë in a manner similar to the first siege.
 Mehmed had marched into Albania with Ballaban Badera under his command.
 He offered rewards to the garrison if they surrendered, but the garrison responded by bombarding the Ottoman positions.
 The Ottomans then began to heavily bombard the fortress but this came to no effect.
 According to documentary sources, the siege began in mid-June, one month after Mehmed began his campaign to force the eastern regions of Albania into submission.
 Mehmed's campaigns there had put Skanderbeg under massive strain while the latter had yet to receive financial aid from abroad.

 In the beginning of July, Skanderbeg sent Pal Engjëlli to Venice.
 On 7 July, Engjëlli informed the Venetians that the League of Lezhë continued and Krujë still stood, contrary to rumors that said otherwise.
 He thus requested the arrival of promised Venetian forces when they signed a treaty of alliance on 20 August 1463 and the promised contribution of 3,000 ducats.
 The Venetians responded that they were already in a difficult situation due to the Ottoman threat in Dalmatia and the Aegean where they possessed territories.
 They also responded that they had had difficulty recruiting new soldiers due to financial trouble and could only send 1,000 ducats to its provveditores in Albania.
 Despite these difficulties, Skanderbeg and his men continued fighting.
-After becoming convinced that Krujë would not be taken, Mehmed left 18,000 cavalry and 5,000 infantry under Ballaban and in June 1466 withdrew with his main army.
+After becoming convinced that Krujë would not be taken by force, Mehmed left 18,000 cavalry and 5,000 infantry under Ballaban and in June 1466 withdrew with his main army.
 He withdrew from the siege to Durazzo where he pillaged the area in rage.
 When Mehmed withdrew from Albania, he deposed Dorotheos, the Archbishop of Ohrid, and expatriated him together with his clerks and boyars and a considerable number of citizens of Ohrid to Istanbul, probably because of their anti-Ottoman activities during Skanderbeg's campaigns since many of them supported Skanderbeg and his fight.
 He took with him 3,000 Albanian prisoners.